arc80/FlapHero/README.md

 ## Installing Third-Party Libraries on macOS

 On macOS, Flap Hero currently gets its dependencies from [Homebrew](https://brew.sh/), except for SoLoud which gets built from source at the same time that Flap Hero is built.
-Make you have Homebrew installed by following the instructions [on the official website](https://brew.sh).
+Make sure you have Homebrew installed by following the instructions [on the official website](https://brew.sh).

 From the workspace root folder, execute the following commands.
 This will select the necessary providers in the current build folder.